reidmorrison/semantic_logger/configuration.md

 ```

 It is recommended that every class or module have it's own logging instance.
-This can be achieved by including SemanticLogger::Loggable:
+This can be achieved by including `SemanticLogger::Loggable`:

 ```ruby
 require 'semantic_logger'